ethereum-optimism/optimism/cannon/mipsevm/README.md

 5. Instrument the emulator with the state, and pre-image oracle, using `NewInstrumentedState`
 6. Step through the instrumented state with `Step(proof)`, where `proof==true` if witness data should be generated.
 Steps are faster with `proof==false`.
-7. Optionally repeat the step on-chain by calling `MIPS.sol` and `Oracle.sol`, using the above witness data.
+7. Optionally repeat the step on-chain by calling `MIPS.sol` and `PreimageOracle.sol`, using the above witness data.